sfu-cl-lab/FactorBase/README.md

 3. Point the program to your MySQL server: Modify `jar/config.cfg` with your own configuration according to the format explained [here](http://www.cs.sfu.ca/~oschulte/BayesBase/options.html).
 4. Learn a Bayesian network structure:  In the `jar` folder, run `java -jar FactorBase.jar`.
 	+ For big databases, you may need to specify larger java heap size.
 For example: `java -jar -Xmx8G FactorBase.jar`.
 5. Inspect the Bayesian network.
-We follow the [BayesStore](http://dl.acm.org/citation.cfm?id=1453896) design philophy where statistical objects are treated as managed within the database.
+We follow the [BayesStore](http://dl.acm.org/citation.cfm?id=1453896) design philosphy where statistical objects are treated as managed within the database.
-	1. The network structure is stored in `<db_BN>.Final_Path_BayesNets` where <db_BN> is the model database specified in your configuration file.
+	1. The network structure is stored in `<db_BN>.Final_Path_BayesNets` where `<db_BN>` is the model database specified in your configuration file.
 	2. The conditional probability tables are stored in tables named `<db_BN.nodename>_CP` where `nodename` is the name of the child node.

 ## Other Output Formats: BIF, MLN, ETL